-The Royal Institute of British Architects (RIBA) has announced the winners of the 2021 National Awards.
-See the shortlist and the winner of the House of the Year category
+RIBA Announces the Winners of Its 2021 National Awards.
+See the shortlist and the winner of the House of the Year category.

-The Royal Institute of British Architects award has been presented since 1966 and recognizes the best new buildings in Britain, providing insight into trends in construction and design.
+The Royal Institute of British Architects award has been presented since 1966 and recognizes the best new buildings in Britain, offering insight into trends in construction and design.

-Key trends among this year's award winners: sensitive restoration and adaptation of existing buildings.
+The key trend among this year's winners: the sensitive restoration and adaptation of existing buildings.

-In his speech, RIBA president Simon Alford noted the symbiosis of "radical, cutting-edge new designs...that have breathed new life into historic buildings," and emphasized the importance of carbon emissions, "low energy architecture is our present and future."
+In his remarks, RIBA president Simon Allford noted the symbiosis of "radical, cutting-edge new designs... that have breathed new life into historic buildings," and stressed the importance of cutting carbon emissions: "low-energy architecture is our present and our future."

 «House on the Hill»

-Winner of RIBA's House of the Year 2021 nomination..
+Winner of RIBA's House of the Year 2021 award.

-This eighteenth-century farmhouse at the highest point in Gloucestershire has been transformed over ten years into a gallery of Indian and African sculpture.
+This eighteenth-century farmhouse, set at the highest point in Gloucestershire, has been transformed over ten years into a gallery of Indian and African sculpture.

-On one side, three floors were consolidated into one elaborate new exhibition space.
+On one side, three floors were combined into a single, elaborate new exhibition space.

-The annex, larger than the original house, but clearly subordinate to it.
+The annex is larger than the original house, yet clearly subordinate to it.

-The cladding of the new addition is dark brown fiber cement with contrasting small flashes of polished stainless steel.
-The sloping geometry of the architecture creates shifting planes and an intricate play of barriers and voids.
-And at the same time, there is a sense of openness with carefully considered views in all directions.
+The new addition is clad in dark brown fiber cement with contrasting small flashes of polished stainless steel.
+The sloping geometry of the architecture creates shifting planes and an intricate play of solids and voids, while still giving a sense of openness, with carefully framed views in every direction.

 Six other projects were shortlisted.